AnarchyTools/anarchytools.github.io/docs/atllbuild.md

     ;; Whether to emit bitcode.
     ;; This is currently only supported on the xcode toolchain, see SR-1493 for details :bitcode false

+    ;; Deployment target.
+By default, we try to match your Xcode version.
+    ;; Currently this only has any effect for iOS builds.
+    :deployment-target "9.0"

   }
 }